 Rotation Model – a program in which students rotate between learning modalities as per a schedule or based on the instructors’ discretion.
 This incorporates both modalities of learning and can be employed in several ways.
 A Station or Lab Rotation requires students to move to particular stations or labs to complete a certain component of the course.
 A Flipped Classroom model has an online learning model as the primary mode of instruction and students refer to face-to-face interactions with the tutor for guided practice, hands-on learning or experiential projects.
 An Individual Rotation model sets customised learning schedules and outcomes for each learner and scheduling is individualistic rather than in groups.
 The student may also not rotate between all modes of instruction.

 Flex Model – these models constitute online learning majorly with face-to-face teacher interaction as supplementary tools.
-Students study online, scheduling the content themselves and work at their own pace.
+Students study online, schedule the content themselves and work at their own pace.
 Teacher interaction is conducted in terms of additional individual tutoring, group projects and practical work.
 The time allocated to on-site learning can vary.

 A La Carte Model – this model allows students to pick and choose their location of learning.
 The same tutors are available online and offline and the students can choose which courses they wish to do online and which ones offline.

 Enriched Virtual Model – this model primarily uses e-learning tools as the major mode of instruction with few face-to-face sessions with the tutors.
-Most Enriched Virtual programs are initiated as complete e-learning models but start blended programs to provide students with brick and mortar classroom experiences too.
+Most Enriched Virtual programs are initiated as complete e-learning models but start blended programs to provide students with brick-and-mortar classroom experiences too.
 Unlike the Flex Models, these include very few in-person offline sessions with the tutors.
 This program has been highly successful in cases where students are situated in remote locations and also benefits students suffering from chronic illnesses.

 Self-Blend Model – The self-blend model allows students to supplement their offline learning by taking additional related courses online.
 Studying these is up to the students’ discretion and is particularly useful in accommodating those students who wish to study and learn further and more in-depth.

 Models such as the ones above provide several benefits to both learners and teachers.
 They allow easier management of larger student groups.
 With online learning systems in place, it is easier to accommodate students who may need additional help or reinforcement.
 With assessments and self-studying, the workload for tutors is greatly reduced.
 It also lowers costs as fewer rooms and fewer tutors are required.
 Commuting expenses are also saved as blended learning models are not location or time-specific.
-Students can set their own pace of studying and can also decide the level of depth they wish to explore the subject till.
+Students can set their own pace of studying and can also decide the level of depth they wish to explore the subject.
 Tutors are also able to track and monitor students’ progress well and are in a better position to understand the problems students may be facing.
 The curriculum can then be redesigned in a way to minimise the problem areas and optimise learning.

 Where it has numerous advantages, blended learning also poses some disadvantages that make the adoption of such models unfeasible.
 Creating or acquiring technological solutions for multichannel education models is expensive.
 Tutors and students also must be technologically competent enough to be comfortable with the systems in place and utilise them to their full potential.